fafalone/WinDevLib/README.md

 ### Optional Features
-WinDevLib has some compiler constants:
+WinDevLib has some compiler constants you can enable:

 `WINDEVLIB_LITE` - This flag disables most API declares and misc WinAPI definitions, including everything in wdAPIComCtl, wdAPI, and wdDefs.
 I used to like doing my APIs separate too, which is why oleexp never had the expansive coverage.
 But with that coverage now present, I think it's worth using, but this option will still be supported.